- image from Free Extras

 If you dislike theory, and seek only “Practical action”; That is unfortunate.
 Anything you do is founded upon a theory of some sort, and eschewing theory merely means that your decisions are being misdirected by some bad theory which you do not know about. – Elliott Jaques; Requisite Organization

-Within the team building and managerial leadership world there is so much information and Jargon Monoxide (wish I came up with this phrase Bob Sutton shared what this means on his blog) that everyone feels overwhelmed.
+There is so much information within the team building and managerial leadership world and Jargon Monoxide (I wish I came up with this phrase Bob Sutton shared what this means on his blog) that everyone feels overwhelmed.

 The challenge is determining what works within organizations is complex.

-In management as well as team development humans and behaviors do not operate in the same short term cause-effect process that machines do.
-When something goes wrong we want to blame people, not processes or systems.
-Because “someone must have screwed up somewhere, and I know it wasn’t me”.
+In management and team development, humans and behaviors do not operate in the same short-term cause-effect process that machines do.
+When something goes wrong, we want to blame people, not processes or systems.
+Because “someone must have screwed up somewhere, and I know it wasn’t me.”

 …why would a smart, well intentioned person who is like me. purposely do something to negatively affect the work of all those around them?

-I like to separate the responses of into 3 parts;
+I like to separate the responses into 3 parts;

 Evidence | Unicorns | Bullshit